-Pluto empowers, warps, distorts, corrupts, deconstructs and transforms the topics of the planet that rules the sign. traumatic and portend upheavals, transformations, deaths and rebirths of a sort.
+Pluto empowers, warps, distorts, corrupts, deconstructs and transforms the topics of the planet that rules the sign.
+These topics go through a death and rebirth of sorts… forever changed.

 Pluto is about destruction, death and rebirth, deconstruction, people in positions of power, transformation, transmutation.
 I often describe Pluto transits as a category 5 hurricane that decimate everything in their path.
 Whatever isn’t capable of sustaining significant stress crumbles.
 A rebuilding period always follows, but there is no doubt there is some irreversible damage — and grief — that has to be processed.

 When Pluto transits through Capricorn, things that seemed “too big to fail” end up failing.
 The powerful who seemed untouchable topple.
 Powerful enterprises are forever changed.
 It is no coincidence, then, that Pluto in Capricorn brought these events (and this is just the tip of the iceberg):